emer/emergent/emer/README.md

 At this point, given the extra complexity it would require, these interfaces do not support the ability to build or modify networks.

+Also added support for managing parameters in the `emer.Params` object, which handles standard parameter set logic and support for applying to networks, and the new `NetSize` map for configuring network size.